There are three major Internet and cable TV providers in Medellín, which offer triple-play Internet, TV and phone services: Claro, Tigo and Movistar.

-We recently moved to a casa (house) in Sabaneta and installed triple-play service from Claro with 30 Mbps Internet, TV service for two TVs with several HD channels, and fijo (fixed-line) phone service.
+In early 2019, we moved to a casa (house) in Sabaneta and installed triple-play service from Claro with 30 Mbps Internet, TV service for two TVs with several HD channels, and fijo (fixed-line) phone service.

 1. Claro’s Triple-Play Service – Medellín Internet and Cable TV Providers

 Claro is the brand used by Mexico-based América Móvil in Colombia and many other countries in Latin America.
 In addition, Claro is the largest telecommunications provider in Colombia.